 Hello, and welcome to the March edition from The Thrifty Style Team!
-This month my friends and I are sharing our favorite thrift store finds!
-I love thrifting so much that I thought I’d share ten thrifting tips and tricks!
+My friends and I are sharing our favorite thrift store finds this month!
+I love thrifting so much that I thought I’d share ten thrifting tips and tricks I swear by!

 A perfect example of why I love thrifting is the mirror pictured below it cost $35.00 at a neighborhood thrift shop.